mbeddr/mps-platform-docs/src/doc/docs/home/plugins.md

     - Use the language ^^com.mbeddr.mpsutil.nodediff^^:
         - Select the first node: *Set as First Node in Diff*.
         - Select the second node: *Show Diff with First Node*.
+    - For tests, you can use the language ^^com.mbeddr.mpsutil.compare^^ which contains a concept `AssertNodeEquals`.
+By default it shown the differences as a text description.
+Click the checkbox next to it, to enable the graphical diff viewer.

 !!! question "How do I access the current project from anywhere?"